 5. American Airlines AAdvantage MileUp Mastercard

-Travelers that enjoy American Airlines and visiting destinations around the U.S. can opt for the American Airlines AAdvantage MileUp Mastercard.
+Travelers who enjoy American Airlines and visiting destinations around the U.S. can opt for the American Airlines AAdvantage MileUp Mastercard.

 Cardholders can earn 2X AAdvantage miles on eligible purchases with American Airlines.
 Similarly, they can earn 2X AAdvantage miles at the grocery store and 1X AAdvantage miles on all other purchases.

-It has no annual fee, and cardholders have the opportunity to earn 10,000 American Airlines AAdvantage bonus miles and a $50 credit card statement after making $500 in purchases within the first three months.
+It has no annual fee, and cardholders can earn 10,000 American Airlines AAdvantage bonus miles and a $50 credit card statement after making $500 in purchases within the first three months.

-The APR for this card is between 15.99 percent and 24.99 percent and is dependent on the card holder’s creditworthiness.
+The APR for this card is between 15.99 percent and 24.99 percent and depends on the cardholder’s creditworthiness.
 Bonus miles can be applied to flights, first-class upgrades, hotel stays, car rentals, and vacation packages.

 Cash advances and balance transfers are possible with cards at competitive rates, giving cardholders the flexibility to consolidate their outstanding debt and get cash when they need it the most.
 The fees paid are contingent on the balances involved.

 There are many other benefits to holding this card and attaining airline points, including a wide range of travel destinations.
 American Airlines operates throughout the continental U.S., making it one of the best travel credit card deals.

 Additional advantages of the American Airlines AAdvantage MileUp Mastercard include:

 - 25 percent savings on beverage purchases and in-flight meals